End Miling vs Face Milling: Differences Guide

 The process is highly flexible, allowing for the creation of intricate shapes and geometries, making end milling ideal for both prototyping and mass production.
 Depending on the cutting tool, you can perform operations like shoulder milling, side milling, and slotting.

-Why Use End Mills?
+Why Use End Milling?

 What is Face Milling?